tomlarkworthy/firesafe/firesafe.md

 Work in progress!

 Firebase supports transactions via the locking of single nodes (including all child nodes) in the data tree.

+#Writing Firebase Rules is hard

+".validate" rule don't fire when newData is null, a cause of quite a data integrity problems

 # Motivation